 PhD Program Funding

-Funding Guarantee
+Funding

-Post-MA Students: Students admitted to the post-MA program are funded during their three years of required coursework, their dissertator year, and their final year in an APA-accredited internship.
-Funding usually comes from multiple sources during doctoral study, including fellowships and assistantships, and includes tuition remission (except for the final year in the APA-accredited internship) and health benefits, as well as providing valuable research/teaching/clinical experiences.
+The Department of Counseling Psychology has been very successful in providing financial support for PhD students who remain in good standing in the program.
+Funding is contingent upon the availability of resources and usually comes from multiple sources during doctoral study, including fellowships and assistantships, and currently includes tuition remission (except for the final year in the APA-accredited internship) and health benefits, as well as providing valuable research/teaching/clinical experiences.

 We encourage incoming and returning students to explore funding opportunities outside the department as well as within the department.
 Graduate assistantships in other departments and administrative bodies across campus value the professional and interpersonal skills that counseling psychology PhD students bring, and historically our students have been very successful in obtaining these.
 Available assistantships are listed on the Student Jobs website; click on Graduate Student Jobs to view them.